-Increased mobile phone security through quantum technology: Today’s digital activities – from mobile banking and online purchases to messages over social media and work emails – have turned mobile phones into a goldmine of financial, health, business and personal information, raising the need for security to the edge.
+Increased mobile phone security through quantum technology.
+Today’s digital activities – from mobile banking and online purchases to messages over social media and work emails – have turned mobile phones into a goldmine of financial, health, business and personal information, raising the need for security to the edge.

-Banking applications and many others require the collection and transmission of a large amount of sensitive information including digital identification and use phone security algorithms to generate keys to encrypt client’s data securely.
+Applications require the collection and transmission of a large amount of sensitive information including digital identification and use phone security algorithms to generate keys to encrypt client’s data securely.

 Transmissions and data are protected by cryptographic algorithms using random numbers for encryption, digital signing, and hashing – the basic cryptographic implementations that protect everything digital.